-As our Editor Tara Tobler and Publisher Stefan Tobler say:
+As our editor Tara Tobler said:

-London is lovely but it isn’t necessary to be there.
 We hope to tap some of the extraordinary literary energy in the North and are confident the prize will only grow in prestige and popularity in the years to come.

-Each year, the winner of the Northern Book Prize receives:
+The winner of the Northern Book Prize receives:

-- a prize and advance (currently worth £5,000)
+- Prize and advance (currently worth £5,000)

-- Creative editorial support from And Other Stories.
+- Creative editorial support from And Other Stories

-- A contract for the book’s worldwide publication, distribution and representation from And Other Stories.
+- A contract for the book’s worldwide publication, distribution and representation from And Other Stories

-And Other Stories seeks long-term sponsorship for the Northern Book Prize as a standalone prize from autumn 2018, in order to grow the profile of the prize and increase its impact.
+And Other Stories seeks long-term sponsorships and partnerships for the Northern Book Prize in order to grow the prize money, the profile of the prize and its impact across the region and beyond it.
 There are opportunities for partnerships of various sizes and also for in-kind support.
 Please contact And Other Stories’ publisher Stefan Tobler for a sponsorship pack: firstname.lastname@example.org.